 History & Current Range

 RHDV2 was first detected in France (2010) and then Australia (2015).
 In 2018, the virus was detected in North America in both domestic and feral rabbits.
 In 2020, another outbreak quickly spread across northern Mexico and several U.S. states in both wild and domestic rabbits.
-Currently, it is present in the following states: Arizona, California, Colorado, Florida, Idaho, Montana, Nevada, New Mexico, Oregon, Texas, Utah and Wyoming.
+Currently, it is present in the following states: Arizona, California, Colorado, Florida, Georgia, Idaho, Kentucky, Minnesota, Mississippi, Montana, Nevada, New Mexico, New York, Oregon, South Dakota, Tennessee, Texas, Utah, and Wyoming.

 How RHDV2 Spreads